cuttlesoft/brytescore-objc/readme.md

 <img src="https://raw.githubusercontent.com/Brytecore/brytescore.js/master/examples/lead-booster-analytics.png" width="400" height="98" alt="Lead Booster Analytics">

-# brytescore-ios
+# brytescore-objc

-brytescore-ios is the open-source iOS SDK that connects your website with the Brytescore API.
+brytescore-objc is the open-source iOS SDK that connects your website with the Brytescore API.
 The Brytescore API allows you to track your users' behavior and score their engagement.

 ## Example